 - Transfer the date paste into a covered jar and store in the refrigerator until needed.

 - You can use whatever dates are available to you.

-- It's easiest to use pitted dates, but if you have a dates with pits make sure to remove the pits before soaking.
+- It’s easiest to use pitted dates, but if you have a dates with pits make sure to remove them before or after soaking.